chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 Notice that in the `bigger_of_two` function there is no `if b < a` necessary.
 This is because if `a` is larger than `b`, the function `return a`, thus immediately exiting the program.
 Even if the `return` is inside of a `while` loop or multiple `if` statements, the `return` will cause the function to close.

-Also note that the `display_welcome` program doesn't have a `return` statement.
+Also note that the `display_welcome` program does not have a `return` statement.
 When the indentation ends, the funciton automatically terminates returning `None`.

 ## Exercises